Fantom Wallet Review 2021 - Is It Safe?

 Fantom is currently using something called a progressive web app, meaning that its web-based wallet could “become” an Android or iOS app.
 Its full-fledged Android and iOS apps are not ready to be released yet.
 However, Fantom Foundation stated that it is getting closer to releasing them to the public.

-When it comes to security features, an interesting feature Fantom utilized is the multi-address management component, which splits the wallet into three accounts: main, deposit, and withdrawal.
+When it comes to security features, an interesting feature Fantom utilized is the multi-address management component, which splits the wallet into three accounts: main, deposit, and withdrawal (feel free to withdraw funds, say on your Binance account).
 This prevents the exposure of the wallet during the use of services and minimizes the possibility of damage from wallet address exposure occurring.

 Creating a wallet on Fantom is a one-two process.
 After creating your unique password, the wallet will show you a 24-word seed phrase that you will need to write down.
 After that, you will need to repeat the phrase before accessing the wallet.
 There is an option to access different wallets within the Fantom Wallet application, which adds to its overall convenience.